-There are numerous techniques to do a successful mobile app testing, but each comes with advantages and disadvantages.
-So the wise thing to do here would be to use a combination of strategies and see what gives you the best result.
+There are numerous techniques to do successful mobile app testing, but each comes with advantages and disadvantages.
+So the wise thing to do here would be to use a combination of the best mobile application testing strategies and see what gives you the best result.

 For Native Apps

-- Does it run properly on a device, with the support of back-end content frame?
+- Does it run properly on a device, with the support of a back-end content frame?

 - Is it compatible with the last generation of the same device?

 - Is your application ready for the new release of the same device?

 - Does it run properly on all types of device operating systems (OS)?

 - Do updates reach the end-user in time?